VikasSaxena2204/Quick-Cart/README.md

 # Quick-Cart

 **Quick-Cart** is a sleek and modern shopping app built with React.
-It allows users to browse a variety of products, add items to their cart, and filter products based on categories like mobile, laptop, and tablet.
+It allows users to browse various products, add items to their cart, and filter products based on categories like mobile, laptop, and tablet.
 The app provides a seamless shopping experience with an intuitive UI and responsive design.

 ---